Acoustic Guitar Pickups

 Contact Pickups – these are pickups that acquire and transmit the vibrations from the guitar itself (rather than the air around it) and are much less prone to feedback.
 They are usually based on a piezo crystal system, sometimes with pre-amplifiers in the guitar, sometimes without.
 They are often mounted in the bridge but can be a tape which is stuck onto the body of the guitar (cosmetically better on the inside).
 These pickups tend to produce a crisp quite trebly sound which is very good for projection but which might lose some of the mid-range mellowness of the guitar.

-Combination Microphone/Contact pickup systems – The guitars had 2 separate pickups in the bridge and the body of the guitar and the sound from these could be mixed using the on-board preamplifier (they were Yamaha APX models).
-You can then have a condenser microphone on a small boom stand pointed at the upper end of the fretboard at get the ‘air’ sound of the guitar.
+Combination Microphone/Contact pickup systems – The guitars had 2 separate pickups in the bridge and the body of the guitar and the sound from these could be mixed using the onboard preamplifier (they were Yamaha APX models).
+You can then have a condenser microphone on a small boom stand pointed at the upper end of the fretboard at getting the ‘air’ sound of the guitar.
 Most of the volume comes from the contact pickups but the microphone input definitely enhances the sound.
 Some use guitars with Big Tone pIckups in the bridge or a slightly different system with a small clip-on condenser microphone fitted to the edge of the soundhole.
 This has the advantage of not requiring heavy microphone stands and you don’t have to worry about moving away from the microphone.

-Babik listening to Django circa 1950 with early Stimer pickup and foot on a pre-53 Stimer amplifier
+Babik listening to Django circa 1950 with early Stimer pickup and foot on a pre-53 Stimer Amplifier

-I’m a Dutch guitar player, mainly Djanjo style jazz ballads on an archtop, (chord melody) and Bossa Nova on an nylon strung guitar.
-For some years i have followed JWC Guitars keeping in touch with Tony in order to stay informed about the development of these guitars.
+I’m a Dutch guitar player, mainly Djanjo style jazz ballads on an archtop, (chord melody) and Bossa Nova on a nylon strung guitar.
+For some years I have followed JWC Guitars keeping in touch with Tony in order to stay informed about the development of these guitars.
 Some time ago I played a JWC D-hole in the Belgian Dealer’s Shop and was very enthusiastic.
 I notice that the top is more bent and that a thinner skin is used.
 I am looking for a more open sound which I hope to find in a good D-hole so I await the new series.
 I struggle with amplification for the acoustic guitar.
-Many Gypsies use the Big Tone., but serious Luthier’s know that these pick-ups are passive, cheap, loud and as it is simple to install, it is very popular among Gypsy Jazz Players.
+Many Gypsies use the Big Tone., but serious Luthier’s know that these pickups are passive, cheap, loud and as it is simple to install, it is very popular among Gypsy Jazz Players.
 With a critical ear BigTone does not amplify the full sound spectrum from a good guitar.
-There are pick-ups that will amplify the resonance of the top soundboard ( B-band, Shadow, Schatten etc., Can you give me an advice? – Louis Frederix.
+There are pick-ups that will amplify the resonance of the top soundboard (B-band, Shadow, Schatten etc., Can you give me an advice? – Louis Frederix.